-• • Change 2, May 18, 2020 Airframe Space Category Space Grouping Space Name Space Description Refer to Functional Data Sheet (Reference Table Number) General Admin 01 Chief's Mess Provides meeting space for Chief Petty Officers (CPO).
+Change 3, April 20, 2021 Airframe Space Category Space Grouping Space Name Space Description Refer to Functional Data Sheet (Reference Table Number) General Admin O1 Chief's Mess Provides meeting space for Chief Petty Officers (CPO).
 Coordinate requirement with squadron.
 None General Admin 01 Division Office This space provides office space for the squadron division officers.
 Refer to Table 7-17: Division Office General Admin 01 Lobby This space is located at the main personnel entrance to the hangar.
 The space may include the quarterdeck.
 Verify requirement for quarterdeck as not all squadrons have personnel available for manning.
-None General Admin O1 Maintenance Administration This space provides for administration of maintenance activities.
+None General Admin 01 Maintenance Administration This space provides for administration of maintenance activities.
 This space is a general office area.
 None General Admin 01 Maintenance Administration - Private Offices Provides for separate or combined office for the Maintenance Officer (MO) and the Assistant Maintenance Officer (AMO).
 None General Admin 01 Maintenance Control This space provides for administration of squadron maintenance.
 The space also provides flight crews to access the maintenance records and flight data.
 This space may also be used for briefing of maintenance personnel prior to beginning of work day.
 Includes consolidated printer location and admin supply storage.
 Refer to Table 7-18: Maintenance Control General Admin 01 Maintenance Control Private Office Provides private office for the Maintenance Control Officer in Charge (OIC).
 None General Admin 01 Material Control This space provides for maintenance record storage.
 This area also provides for receipt and documentation of deliveries.
 None General Admin 01 Quality Assurance This space provides office space and study space for quality assurance activities.
 This space also provides for storage of aircraft manuals.
 Manuals may be provided on Compact Disk (CD).
 None General Admin 01 Quarterdeck/Duty/S ecurity Office This space is located at the main personnel entrance to the hangar.
 The space may be separate from the lobby or open to the lobby as determined.
 Generally, this space is occupied by one person.
 Provides a controlled entry to the building.
-None
+None General Admin O2 CO/XO Toilet Private Toilet for CO/XO None

-UFC 4-211-01 13 April 2017
+UFC 4-211-01 13 April 2017 3.
+April 20, 2021